 This is the most commonly used route to travel between Leh and Tso Moriri.
 It is the shortest and quickest of all the routes.
 The condition of the road also, for the most part, is a mix of good and average.
 You can take a look at the video below to see the route I just described.

 This route is slightly longer than the first one in terms of both distance and travel time due to 3 high-altitude passes in between and bad roads.
 The journey will be as mentioned below.

 Leh – Shey – Karu – Upshi – Rumtse – Tanglang La – Debring – Tso Kar – Polo Kongka La – Puga – Sumdo – Namashang La – Karzok

-Second lake on this route is Startspuk Tso, a small lake which can easily be missed or confused as Tso Kar itself.
-Road too will vanish after Tso Kar and you will be traveling on dirt tracks.
+The second lake on this route is Startspuk Tso, a small lake that can easily be missed or confused as Tso Kar itself.
+The road too will vanish after Tso Kar and you will be traveling on dirt tracks.

-Route 3: Leh to Tso Moriri via Pangong Tso and Chushul
+Leh to Tso Moriri via Pangong Tso and Chushul

 Leh – Sakti – Chang La – Tangtse – Spangmik (Pangong Tso) – Man – Merak – Chushul – Tsaga La – Tsaga Village – Loma – Nyoma – Mahe – Sumdo – Karzok (Tso Moriri)